CMSLabIITK/SQS_generation/README.md

 ## Step 4:
- The last step is the generation of SQS, which is carried out using `mcsqs` command.
-This generates the file `bestsqs.out` containing the structure information and the `bestcorr.out` containing information about the correlation function.
-The correlation function can be used to judge how much disordering is present in the structure.
-A simple usage of the command is given below.
+The last step in the process is the generation of a SQS using the `mcsqs` command.
+This command generates two output files, `bestsqs.out` and `bestcorr.out`, containing information about the SQS structure and the correlation function, respectively.

+The `bestsqs.out` file contains information about the structure of the SQS, including the atomic positions, coordination numbers, and other relevant structural properties.
+The `bestcorr.out` file, on the other hand, contains information about the correlation function, which can be used to judge how much disorder is present in the structure.
+The correlation function is a measure of the similarity between the pair distribution function of the SQS and the pair distribution function of the underlying random alloy.
+A high correlation function value indicates a high degree of order, while a low correlation function value indicates a high degree of disorder.

+An simple example is given below:

 ```
 mcsqs -rc
 ```

-Here `-rc` tells the command to read supercells from file `sqscell.out`.
+The mcsqs command has an option `-rc` that tells the command to read supercells from file `sqscell.out`.

-Usually, SQS generation takes a fairly large amount of time.
-In order to speed up its generation, several instances can be run using `-ip=[integer]`.
-An example of the same is given below.
+SQS generation can be a computationally expensive process, and it may take a fairly large amount of time to generate the SQS.
+In order to speed up the process, the command has an option `-ip=[integer]` which allows to run multiple instances of the mcsqs command at the same time.
+This option takes an integer as an input, specifying the number of instances that will be run in parallel.
+An example of how to use this option is:

 ```
 mcsqs -rc -ip=1 &